For more information, please visit: http://www.studiostok.se

-We released the demo CD Limited Edition in July 2004, after having spent close to two years writing lyrics and refining our sound.
-The CD marked the first ever release from Studio Stök, was hand-printed in 50 copies, and included the songs Horizon and Dysmorphia.
+We released our first and only demo CD Limited Edition in July 2004, after having spent almost two years struggling with writing lyrics and coming up with a band name that we didn't hate.
+50 copies were made by hand and included the songs Horizon and Dysmorphia.
 The music was produced by me, David, and the lyrics were written by both Giovanni and myself.
 I also recorded the (uncredited) vocals for the CD.
-Later that year, after a falling out one alcohol infused evening, Giovanni was sadly no longer part of the group and I, David, remained as its sole member.
+Later that year, after a falling out one alcohol infused evening, Giovanni was sadly no longer part of the group and I remained as its sole member.
 Dysmorphia later appeared on a couple of American and European compilation albums and also got some radio play.
-I began to work on my own on new material for Terror Punk Syndicate, and in the meanwhile I did a few remixes for other bands of the genre/scene that I had made contact with.
+I continued writing and producing new material for Terror Punk Syndicate on my own, and in the meanwhile also worked on a few remixes for other bands of the genre/scene that I had come in contact with.

-In September 2007, after almost three years of writing, composing and polishing the material to near-perfection, the album Extended Playtime was finally released by Swedish label Progress Productions and met positive criticism from reviewers.
-German magazine Zillo Musikmagazin gave it an incredible 9/10 rating, and Swedish Zero Music Magazine and Release Music Magazine both gave it 8/10.
-Other reviewers gave similar praise.
+In September 2007, after three stressful years of writing, composing and polishing the material to near perfection, the album Extended Playtime was finally finished and released by Swedish label Progress Productions.
+The album received very positive criticism from almost all reviewers.
+German magazine Zillo Musikmagazin gave it a very generous 9/10 rating, and Swedish Zero Music Magazine and Release Music Magazine both gave it 8/10.
+Many other reviewers gave similar praise.
 This was a great and exciting time for me, because the album was much better received than I had anticipated it would be.
-In fact, in February 2008, Terror Punk Syndicate was nominated for an Album of the Year award at the Manifest Awards in Stockholm, Sweden, and won!
+In fact, in February 2008, the album was even nominated for an Album of the Year award at the yearly Manifest Awards held at Nalen in Stockholm, Sweden.
+And it won!